tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 ### Introduction

-Machine Stat for Hypervisors is built ontop of [libvirt](https://libvirt.org) and it gathers facts from virtual machines within a QEMU/KVM environment.
+Machine Stats for Hypervisors is built on top of [libvirt](https://libvirt.org) and it gathers facts from virtual machines within a QEMU/KVM environment.

 ### Requirements and Dependencies